Contents of this chapter:

 Accesses settings and parameters of the digimode module, for example the decoder's AFC'ed frequency.

 Edits a string-variable (single line) or a numeric variable.

 Used to run an external file, with optional passing of parameters in the (DOS-) command line.
 Be careful with this command, because running other programs may steal a lot of CPU power which may cause the loss of audio samples !

 A group of commands to start and stop the user-defined text file export.

 returns the last calculated value in a particular column of the export file.
 There are also some functions to read the contents of the export file definition table with the interpreter.

-A group of functions which return properties and settings of the audio filters.
+A group of procedures and functions to control the audio filters.

 Read or modify a property of a frequency marker (one of the diamond-shaped objects visible on the frequency scale).

 Used to query values from the frequency offset calibrator.
 Can be (ab-)used for a precise measurement of a single frequency.

 A group of functions and procedures to control the test signal generator.
 Use a formal assignment (":=") to set a parameter.